AdobeDocs/marketo.en/help/marketo/product-docs/administration/tags/hide-unhide-a-program-channel.md

 >
 >**Admin Permissions Required**

-You can [delete a program channel](delete-a-program-channel.md) if it isn't being used by any programs. &nbsp;However, once it is used, we need to keep it around. &nbsp;However, you can hide it if you no longer need it.
+You can [delete a program channel](delete-a-program-channel.md) if it isn't being used by any programs.
+However, once it is used, we need to keep it around.
+However, you can hide it if you no longer need it.

 ## Hide a Program Channel {#hide-a-program-channel}